The Best Fjords in Norway

 With their gigantic valleys, roaring waterfalls and quaint wooden farmhouses, the fjords in Norway are some of the most stunning natural landscapes on earth.
-In fact, two of the best fjords in Norway have been entered into the UNESCO World Heritage List, in recognition of their “outstanding universal value” for humankind.
+In fact, two of the most spectacular fjords in Norway have been entered into the UNESCO World Heritage List, in recognition of their “outstanding universal value” for humankind.

 Beyond this the fjords can act as a gateway to visitors who want to discover more of the authentic culture of Norway.
 Cruise up one of these mighty valleys and you’ll encounter many ancient churches and picturesque villages.
 Staying in one of these villages, with their old timbered houses and traditional ways of life, is the perfect way to experience the majestic landscapes of the fjords.